What is Vitiligo?

 Vitiligo is not a serious disease

 Vitiligo is a disease in which one loses some color from the skin.
 It is not a serious disease.
 Medically, it is a minor condition.
 However, it has more social and personal significance due to cosmetic reasons.
 On this website, you will find information on vitiligo on the basis of our experience in treating and documenting vitiligo cases for over 35 years.
 We have been able to help patients from 180+ countries.
-We have not cured all of them, however, we have helped most of them in different ways.
+We have not cured all of them; however, we have helped most of them in different ways.

 Vitiligo is a disease of skin pigments called melanin.
 It is a disease where there is a loss of skin pigment or color, which could be due to various reasons.
 Vitiligo affects about 2% of the world population and about 8% of the Indian and Mexican populations.
 Vitiligo is not a serious disease, medically speaking.
 It has more social significance than medical importance, as it does not cause any major harm to the body.
-Cosmetically and personally, it can affect the lives of the suffers especially in that society, where the color of the skin is given importance; especially among brown and dark skin people.
+Cosmetically and personally, it can affect the lives of the sufferers, especially in that society, where the color of the skin is given importance, especially among brown and dark skin people.

-Vitiligo is commonly misspelled as Vitilgo, Vitligo, Vitilligo, Leukoderma.
+Vitiligo is commonly misspelled as Vitilgo, Vitligo, Vitilligo, or Leukoderma.
 Vitiligo is called as Safed daag in Hindi and Kod in Marathi.

 Why does one get vitiligo?